ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.md

 {: #vmware-solutions-shared-getting-started-review_terraform_template}
 {: step}

-[Terraform](https://www.terraform.io/) is an open-source infrastructure as code tool.
+[Terraform](https://www.terraform.io/){: external} is an open-source infrastructure as code tool.
 It enables users to define and provision a data center infrastructure using a high-level configuration language known as Hashicorp Configuration Language (HCL).
 Configuration files (Terraform template) describe to Terraform the components needed to run a single application or your entire datacenter.

 In a previous step you created a virtual data center(VDC).
-This tutorial includes a Terraform template available in a [public Github repository](https://github.com/IBM-Cloud/vmware-solutions-shared) which will be used to configure and deploy resources in that VDC.
+This tutorial includes a Terraform template available in a [public Github repository](https://github.com/IBM-Cloud/vmware-solutions-shared){: external} which will be used to configure and deploy resources in that VDC.

 The `main.tf` file contains most of the critical sections for this template.